riajames27/company-user-REST/README.md

 # Company User Management
-A web application for managing companies and users, built with Node.js for the backend and React for the frontend.
+A web application for managing companies and users.
+The backend is built using Node.js and Express, implementing a RESTful API for CRUD operations.
+The frontend is built with React.
+You can use tools like Postman to test the API endpoints.

 ## Setup Instructions